 Most project managers today have recognized the need for digital project management solutions to support collaboration and ensure alignment across team members.
 As the pace of work accelerates, managing a project’s many moving parts can be nearly impossible without a project management software.

-When researching possible solutions, Trello is bound to come up.
+When researching possible solutions, Trello is bound to come up among tools out there for managing tasks and projects.
 So, what is Trello, and what possible Trello alternatives should project managers consider before selecting a platform for their team?

 In this post, we’ll discuss Trello and one powerful Trello alternative so you can be comfortable in your choice.

 Trello is a project management tool with a Kanban view.
 But Trello’s main focus is Kanban!

 Fun fact: the name Trello derives from the word trellis, a structure typically used to support trees and plants!